-- Annual Provider feedback letters containing a list of patients identified with the relevant disease - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources

-- Provider Newsletters promoting the Health Management Programs, including how to enroll patients and outcomes of the programs - Clinical Practice Guidelines - Preventive Health Guidelines - Care Management collaboration with the Member's Provider - Faxing a Provider Collaboration Form to the Member's Provider when indicate
+- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider Newsletters promoting the Health Management programs, including how to enroll patients and outcomes of the programs. - Clinical Practice Guidelines - Preventive Health Guidelines - Care Management collaboration with the Member's Provider - Faxing a Provider Collaboration Form to the Member's Provider when indicated

-Additional information on Health Management Programs is available from your local Molina Healthcare Services Department toll free at (844) 239-4914.
+Additional information on Health Management programs is available from the Molina Healthcare of Iowa Health Care Services department.